[PROJECT] A Dozen Chargers in the Lab

 -

 Switching Ripple refers to the high-frequency peaks (e.g., 50KHz, 100KHz) caused by the charger’s internal oscillator continually charging and discharging.
-This differs from Ken’s methodology, as he used the word Ripple specifically to mean the 120Hz line-frequency fluctuations caused by your household AC power.
+This differs from Ken’s methodology, as he used the word Ripple specifically to mean the 120Hz line-frequency fluctuations caused by household AC power.

 For noise, the bolt ratings loosely map to measured peak-to-peak voltage noise on the oscilloscope: